Ditectrev/AWS-Certified-Solutions-Architect-Associate-SAA-C03-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Five: MySQL, PostgreSQL, MongoDB, Cassandra and SQLite.
 - [ ] Just one: MySQL.

-### Are you able to integrate a multi-factor token service with the AW5 Platform?
+### Are you able to integrate a multi-factor token service with the AWS Platform?

-- [ ] Yes, you can integrate private multi-factor token devices to authenticate users to the AW5 platform.
+- [ ] Yes, you can integrate private multi-factor token devices to authenticate users to the AWS platform.
-- [ ] No, you cannot integrate multi-factor token devices with the AW5 platform.
+- [ ] No, you cannot integrate multi-factor token devices with the AWS platform.
-- [x] Yes, using the AW5 multi-factor token devices to authenticate users on the AW5 platform.
+- [x] Yes, using the AWS multi-factor token devices to authenticate users on the AWS platform.

 ### What is the default maximum number of MFA devices in use per AWS account (at the root account level)?